 Emotional Intelligence is defined as the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.
-Everyone has room for improvement when it comes to EQ, but especially if they interact with others in the workplace.
+Everyone has room for improvement when it comes to EQ, especially if they interact with others in the workplace.

 What does EQ have to do with your job?